 Attorney fee structures will affect the total costs of your representation.
 Lawyers generally use one of three pricing structures: retainer fee, flat fee, or contingency fee.
 Each structure has its pros and cons.
 Most extortion attorneys use a retainer fee or flat fee structure.
 Contingency fees are rare (if used at all) in cyber extortion or defamation cases.

 Since retainers and flat fees are the most common payment structures for this type of case, I will provide a little more detail on each method of pricing.
 With a retainer, advance payment is made as a down payment on future services.
 Then the attorney will bill an hourly rate against this retainer as they render services.

 The good news about this form of pricing is that clients are entitled to a refund of any deposit amount that is unbilled after their representation is over.
 This means you could save money if your online extortion or sextortion lawyer is able to resolve the case quickly and for less money than the quoted retainer.
 You can also use the balance towards monitoring.

-Some extortion services, like the drafting of a cease and desist letter, may be performed on a flat fee basis.
+Some extortion services, like the drafting of a cease and desist letter for defamation, may be performed on a flat fee basis.
 As you might expect, flat fees are fixed fees determined in advance based on the expected amount of work to be performed.
 The benefit of flat fees is that they are predictable.